Who's Your Lady Friend?

 Who's Your Lady Friend? is a 1937 British comedy film directed by Carol Reed and starring Frances Day, Vic Oliver and Betty Stockfeld.
+It was written by Julius Horst and Anthony Kimminsbased on the 1913 play Der Herr ohne Wohnung by Bela Jenbach and Rudolf Österreicher, which had previously been made into the 1934 Austrian film The Gentleman Without a Residence.
+It was an independent production made at Ealing Studios, with sets were designed by the art director Erwin Scharf.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

+Premise

 The secretary of a beauty specialist accidentally brings the wrong person back from the railway station, triggering a series of confusions.
-It was based on a comedy play by Bela Jenbach and Rudolf Österreicher, which had previously been made into an Austrian film The Gentleman Without a Residence three years earlier.
-It was an independent production made at Ealing Studios.
-The film's sets were designed by the art director Erwin Scharf.